elliotheisler/regex-hs/README.md

 The functions `reMatch`, `reMatches`, `reMatchSearch`, and `reMatchesSearch` family of functions apply regular expressions, with `reMatchesSearch` doing the most work.
-- reMatch stops the search at the first match, while reSearch*es* continues the backtracking search until all are found.
+- reMatch stops the search at the first match, while `reSearches` continues the backtracking search until all are found.
 - The
-reMatch(es)*Search* functions consider matches starting from all positions in the string, as opposed to just the start.
+`reMatch(es)Search` functions consider matches starting from all positions in the string, as opposed to just the start.

 ```